Different Types of Mutual Funds in India

 1. Active fund management:

-To produce returns that are higher than the benchmark, such as the Nifty, Sensex, etc. fund managers actively rebalance the portfolio.
-They are skilled at timing market fluctuations and have more involvement in the decision-making and do buying and selling of the underlying based on various factors.
+Fund managers actively rebalance the portfolio to produce returns higher than the benchmark, such as the Nifty, Sensex, etc. They are skilled at timing market fluctuations and are more involved in decision-making, buying, and selling the underlying based on various factors.

 2. Passive fund management:

-The results of this style resemble benchmark indices and it uses a buy-and-hold strategy.
-Fund managers don’t involve much in decision-making and mimic the specific index.
-They just replicate a specific index and provide returns limited to the tracking index.
+The results of this style resemble benchmark indices, and it uses a buy-and-hold strategy.
+Fund managers are not involved much in decision-making and are mimicking the specific index.
+They replicate a particular index and provide returns limited to the tracking index.
 Exchange-traded funds and index funds follow passive investing.

 E. Based on Risk